rafasoares/cancancan-wiki/Traps-(counter-intuitive-or-unexpected-behaviors).md

 # checking abilities
-can? :destroy, User                    # bad can? :create, Article                  # bad can? :create, Article.new              # good can? :create, @user.articles.build     # good can? :read, @article                   # good can? :read, Article.find(2)            # good
+can? :destroy, User                    # bad can? :create, Article                  # bad, this does NOT mean "can create an article" can? :create, Article.new              # good, this means "can create an article" can? :create, @user.articles.build     # good can? :read, @article                   # good can? :read, Article.find(2)            # good
 ```

-## load_and_authorize_resource
+## load_and_authorize_resource with :manage

 `load_and_authorize_resource` with a rule like `can :manage, Article, id: 23` will allow rendering the `new` method of the ArticlesController.
 The rule really means _"you can manage any Article resource but it has to have an ID of 23"_, which includes creating a new Article with the id set to 23.

 Thus `load_and_authorize_resource` will initialize a model in the `:new` action and set its id to 23, and happily render the page.
 Saving will not work tho.

+The correct intended rule to avoid `new` being allowed is `can [:read, :update, :destroy], Article, id: 23`.